Preventive Dentist Brisbane | Maintain Your Dental Health

 Dental check-ups are the cornerstone of preventive dentistry, and allow your dentist to check the health of your entire mouth – including your teeth, gums and tongue.

-We recommend 6 months between check-ups for most of our patients, but you may require more frequent visits if you have an existing dental conditions, such as Periodontitis.
+We recommend 6 months between check-ups for most of our patients, but you may require more frequent visits if you have an existing dental condition, such as Periodontitis.

 Have you noticed bleeding, sore or red gums?
 Gum disease, also known as Periodontitis, affects up to 20% of the adult Australian population.